readthedocs/ethicalads.io/content/posts/data-privacy-day-2022.md

-Data Privacy Day is a fairly new holiday, but we are thrilled to be in the privacy-first movement, and happy to take the opportunity to shed a spotlight on some other privacy-projects who are doing great things.
+Data Privacy Day is a fairly new holiday, but we are thrilled to be in the privacy-first movement, and happy to take the opportunity to shed a spotlight on some other privacy-first projects who are doing great things.
 We've only scratched the surface of the privacy-tech ecosystem here, but every single product discussed has been used by one of us at EthicalAds.